 Understanding your personality type also helps you have better relationships with friends.
-If you are an introvert, knowing that you need time to re-energize yourself away from others helps you feel more comfortable in social settings.
+If you are an introvert, knowing that you need time to re-energize yourself away from others may help you feel more comfortable in social settings.

-With the Myers-Briggs personality assessment, a student will be either a “J” or a “P”.
-“J” is for judging and “P” is for perceiving and it helps you understand how you interact with the world.
-For someone that is “judging”, you like to take a planned approach to the world.
-You have your Spring Break plans determined well in advance.
-Someone that is “perceiving” likes to be more spontaneous and flexible.
-You want to keep your options open and may know a week ahead of time or even wait until the day of to know what you are doing on break.
+With the Myers-Briggs personality assessment, a student will be either a “J” or a “P.” “J” is for judging and “P” is for perceiving, and your letter helps you understand how you interact with the world.
+If you are “judging,” you like to take a planned approach to the world.
+You have your spring break plans determined well in advance.
+If you’re “perceiving,” you like to be more spontaneous and flexible.
+You want to keep your options open and may only know a week ahead of time or even wait until the day of to know what you are doing on break.

-If you are serving a leadership position on campus or working with a club and organization, be upfront with which style you are will help your group understand when your tasks will be completed and how quickly you make decisions.
+If you are serving a leadership position on campus or working with a club or organization, being upfront with which style you are will help your group understand when your tasks will be completed and how quickly you make decisions.

 Personality type can influence the majors and careers students choose because each personality type has strengths that work really well with different careers and within a company’s vision.
-Someone that likes routine, checklists, and working through a procedure would benefit in a job that requires it, whereas a person that tends to wait to make decisions and likes having the flexibility to change things until the deadline might be suited to a different position.
+Someone that likes routine, checklists, and working through a procedure would benefit in a job that requires it.
+A person that tends to wait to make decisions and likes having the flexibility to change things until the deadline might be suited to a different position.

 Students are more successful when they know how they interact with external forces.
 You can leverage the information about your personality type to put yourself in situations you know will help you shine.

 You should not let your personality stop you from accomplishing your goals.
-Just because your personality assessment says you are more suited to one role than another, you can still make it work for you.
-You might need to change how you tackle the goal based on your strengths and challenges.
+Even if your personality assessment says you are more suited to one role than another, you can still make it work for you.
+You just might need to change how you tackle the goal based on your strengths and challenges.

-You can always learn more about your personality type and observe interactions so find your best approach towards a person, a task, or a role that you play, in and out of the classroom setting.
+You can always learn more about your personality type and observe interactions to find your best approach towards interacting with a person, completing a task, or filling a role that you play, both in and out of the classroom.